Skip to main content

 The solution

-Key language features include automatic memory management with optional manual control, a comprehensive standard library, first-class functions and pattern matching, and excellent interoperability with C libraries.
-The compiler produces optimized native code via LLVM, allowing Tocin programs to achieve near-C performance while maintaining a more approachable syntax.
+Key language features include comprehensive null safety, LINQ-style collections, automatic memory management with optional manual control, and seamless JavaScript interop via V8.
+The compiler produces optimized native code via LLVM 11.0+, achieving near-C performance while maintaining expressive, modern syntax.

 Technical implementation